Nov. 18, 2018

 Letter for “Stern” grant.

-All winter squash was brought in last night (pre-freeze), and Brett is out there today stripping the garden of all its summer festivity.
+The crop of winter squash was brought in last night (pre-freeze), and Brett is out there today stripping the garden of all its summer festivity.
 Bare poles.
 Cadaverous heaps.
-The nightfall communal adventure of cooking out of our own garden is becoming routine in Aug/Sep/Oct/Nov.
+The nightfall adventure (always dicey) of cooking out of our own garden is becoming routine in Aug/Sep/Oct/Nov.
 The pears in a gallette, the trompetta squash in rice.
 Roma tomatoes heaped in every available vessel.

 * * * *